The world's GREATEST desserts – how many British favourites made the list?

 Deniss Grigorjevs/Shutterstock

-No one is sure where ice cream was invented, with the earliest, similar dessert traced back to China between the seventh and 10th centuries.
-Whatever its roots, ice cream is arguably the most versatile dessert in the world – from the seemingly endless variety of flavours to the different ways it can be served and eaten.
-Whether scooped into a cone, sandwiched between waffles, layered up for a sundae or eaten in a bowl as a refreshing end to a meal, it's enjoyed and loved the world over.
+No one is sure where ice cream was invented, though the earliest similar dessert can be traced back to China between the seventh and 10th centuries.
+Whatever its roots, ice cream is arguably the most versatile dessert in the world – from its seemingly endless variety of flavours to the different ways it can be served and eaten.
+Whether scooped into a cone, sandwiched between waffles, layered up for a sundae or eaten in a bowl as a refreshing end to a meal, it's loved the world over.